usail-hkust/DiMA/README.md

 Official project for KDD 2025 paper ["DiMA: An LLM-Powered Ride-Hailing Assistant at DiDi"](https://arxiv.org/pdf/2503.04768).

-DiMA is an LLM-powered ride-hailing assistant deployed in DiDi Chuxing.
+DiMA is an LLM-powered ride-hailing assistant.
 Its goal is to provide seamless ride-hailing services and beyond through a natural and efficient conversational interface under dynamic and complex spatiotemporal urban contexts.

 ## 2 Prompt Template